In this article:

-When you offer collateral for a loan, the lender requires a guarantee that it can seize the property to recoup its loss if you default on your debt.
-A lien is the legal claim that helps creditors do this.
+When you offer collateral for a loan, the lender must guarantee that it can seize the property to recoup its loss if you default on your debt.
+A lien is a legal claim that helps creditors do this.

-An involuntary lien, on the other hand, is one filed by a creditor in pursuit of outstanding debt.
+- Involuntary: By contrast, involuntary liens are third-party claims against your assets that you don't consent or agree to.
 Involuntary liens are typically placed on your assets by a court; they give a creditor legal claim to what they're owed and can result in foreclosure if they go unpaid.

-Involuntary and consensual liens do essentially the same thing, but the difference is involuntary liens are considered derogatory as they are a result of nonpayment.
-Consensual liens—like your mortgage or auto loan—are just a side effect of borrowing, as they provide an avenue through which a debt can be collected if you default on your obligation.
+Voluntary and involuntary liens do essentially the same thing, but the difference is involuntary liens are considered derogatory as they are a result of non-payment.
+Voluntary liens—like your mortgage or auto loan—are just a side effect of borrowing, as they provide an avenue through which a debt can be collected if you default on your obligation.

 What Are the Different Types of Liens?

-There are several types of liens that can be filed against you.
-As mentioned, some liens are voluntary, and others don't require your consent because they're filed by a creditor as a result of nonpayment.
+Several types of liens can be filed against you.
+As mentioned, some liens are voluntary, and others don't require your consent because they're filed by a creditor as a result of non-payment.

 The following are the different lien types and the circumstance around how each are established:

-- Real estate lien: A real estate lien is one that gives a creditor the right to seize and sell real estate property if someone defaults on an agreement.
-Mortgages are common real estate liens, and are an example of a voluntary lien that you agree to when you borrow money to buy a home.
+A real estate lien gives a creditor the right to seize and sell real estate property if someone defaults on an agreement.
+Mortgages are common real estate liens, and are an example of a voluntary lien you agree to when you borrow money to buy a home.

 Additional liens can be placed against your real property, which can be both voluntary and involuntary.
 If you take out a second mortgage on your home, or use your home equity as collateral for another loan, a second (or third) lien would be recorded against that property.
-The lienholders (the creditors) in this case would be given priority based on when the lien was filed.
+In this case, the lienholders (the creditors) would be given priority based on when the lien was filed.
 Lien priority comes into play when you sell your home and also dictates who gets paid first if the property is ever liquidated or foreclosed.

-- Tax lien: A tax lien is an involuntary lien that is placed on your property if you fail to pay state or federal taxes.
+A tax lien is an involuntary lien placed on your property if you fail to pay state or federal taxes.
 Tax liens are given priority over all other liens, which means they must be paid first.
-Federal and state tax liens can be placed on assets including personal property.
+Federal and state tax liens can be placed on assets, including personal property.
 When left unpaid for extended periods of time, tax liens could result in the forced sale of your property, at which time all or some of the additional lienholders would be paid what they are owed from the proceeds of the sale.

 What Happens if I Don't Pay a Lien?